bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/Data-Structures--Under-The.md

 For example, suppose we wanted to count how many times each ASCII character appears in <a href="https://raw.githubusercontent.com/GITenberg/The-Tragedy-of-Romeo-and-Juliet_1112/master/1112.txt" class="markup--anchor markup--p-anchor">Romeo and Juliet</a>.
 How would we store those counts?

 We can use arrays in a clever way here.
 Remember — characters are just numbers.
-In ASCII (a common character encoding) ‘A’ is 65, ‘B’ is 66, etc.
+In ASCII (a common character encoding) 'A’ is 65, 'B’ is 66, etc.

-So we can use the character(‘s number value) as the _index_ in our array, and store the _count_ for that character _at that index_ in the array:
+So we can use the character('s number value) as the _index_ in our array, and store the _count_ for that character _at that index_ in the array:

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*84jW_RfhW2MNqLGl" class="graf-image" /></figure>With this array, we can look up (and edit) the count for any character in constant time.
 Because we can access any index in our array in constant time.